jimmy19991222/Image-Engineering-Course-Project/README.md

 Here I used the mask and the tracker that comes with Opencv-contrib-python to achieve the simultaneous tracking of two specific targets and plot their movement trajectories.
 Overall it works well.
 The tracking of more targets can be done by adding more trackers in the code.
 When the target leaves the screen, "Tracking failure detected" will be displayed in the video, as shown in the figure.

-video1.avi target leaves the screen：
+Target leaves the screen in video1.avi：

 <img src="image engineering.assets/clip_image025.png" alt="img" style="zoom:50%;" />